 We have everything that you would expect a major academic center to have, from inpatient wards, outpatient clinics, to a cardiac Cath lab.
 Dartmouth Hitchcock Medical Center is a beautiful institution and provides a welcoming collegial atmosphere.

 Patients with endocrine disorders are evaluated and cared for predominantly in an ambulatory setting.
 Thus, our program emphasizes outpatient continuity clinics as principal educational venues.
-The fellow’s ambulatory continuity clinics at Dartmouth Hitchcock Medical Center are General Endocrine New Patient Clinics (three per week per fellow).
-These are linked to a weekly Follow-up Clinic (Thursday morning or Friday afternoon) wherein fellows provide continuity care to both general endocrine and diabetic patients.
+The fellow’s ambulatory continuity clinics at Dartmouth Hitchcock Medical Center are General Endocrine New Patient Clinics (3 per week per fellow).
+The fellows provide both consultative and continuity care to general endocrine and diabetic patients.
 These clinics extend throughout both years of the Clinical Track and provide abundant opportunities for fellows to evaluate and treat patients with a broad spectrum of endocrine disorders.